If you’re in the pet industry as a retailer, groomer, or wholesaler, you know exactly what the Super Zoo is.

 You may not have an MHA, but instead, need to fill out a bill of lading or simple shipping form – regardless of what the paperwork is, make sure it’s done or nearly done before the show ends.
 That way, you can leave the show promptly, and get home to your own bed at a reasonable hour.

-Diversified Transportation Services specializing in helping companies like yours with this kind of stressful shipping needs – if you’re not sure of your outbound routing instructions from the show, we have trade show coordinators who do nothing but help companies like you get to and from the show.
+Diversified Transportation Services specializes in helping companies like yours with this kind of stressful shipping needs – if you’re not sure of your outbound routing instructions from the show, we have trade show coordinators who do nothing but help companies like yours get to and from the show.

 If you want someone to make your Super Zoo shipping experience as easy and painless as possible, you can schedule a call with us by clicking here!